 “Rosalind Whyte introduced Cornelia Parker’s work to members, who having been rather ambivalent about conceptual art, were captivated by the ideas and by the form of the work itself.
 Members were absolutely buzzing at the end of the lecture.”

-“Rosalind is a very competent speaker who is articulate and fluent and we all learned a great deal.”
+“Rosalind is articulate and fluent and we all learned a great deal.”

 “[The] graphics were excellent and it was a very interesting talk that was much enjoyed by our membership.”